openfans-community-offical/Debian-Pi-Aarch64/README.md

 For devices with less storage space like Raspberry Pi, using the AUFS file system makes better use of our limited storage space resources and reduces I/O consumption.

-In order to allow users to freely choose and use OverlayFS or AUFS according to their own circumstances, we have added support for AUFS modules by default in the kernel.
+To allow users to freely choose and use OverlayFS or AUFS according to their circumstances, we have added support for AUFS modules by default in the kernel.

 Since AUFS is not supported by the mainline of Linux kernel, we have added AUFS kernel module code and recompiled to the kernel of mainline 4.19 through AUFS' PATH, and now the system boot will automatically load the AUFS module, which can be used directly without human intervention.